VA Loan Benefits: Avoid PMI Costs With a VA Loan

 Benefits of Avoiding PMI

 Additionally, not having to pay PMI by using a VA purchase loan means that you also enjoy all the benefits of VA home loans.
-This includes not having to make a down payment and possibly qualifying for a lower interest rate than you would with a conventional loan—further saving you money on your mortgage.
+This includes not having to make a down payment and possibly qualifying for a lower interest rate than you would with a conventional loan—all of which can save you even more money on your mortgage.

 VA Loan Eligibility Requirements

 While there are many benefits of securing a VA home loan, not everyone is eligible.
-There are specific service requirements that must be met in order to be eligible through the Department of Veteran Affairs, including:
+There are specific VA loan requirements that must be met in order to be eligible through the Department of Veterans Affairs, including:

 To find out if you qualify for a VA home loan, speak with one of our knowledgeable loan specialists.